1 9 8 4 – 1 9 8 9 (USA)

 They were an unlikely – but very effective – team, working undercover on the upscale Gold Coast and the seedy alleyways that made Miami a city of contrasts.

-Somehow, the two undercover vice cops also managed to afford the fastest, most expensive cars, incredible wardrobes and an altogether fabulous lifestyle.
+Somehow, the two undercover vice cops also managed to afford the fastest, most expensive cars, incredible wardrobes, and fabulous lifestyles.

 They were often seen speeding around town in Sonny’s black Ferrari Spider which was later upgraded to a state-of-the-art white Ferrari Testarossa.